MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-virtual-machines-in-azure-portal.md

 ---
-title: Create Arc-enabled virtual machines on Azure Stack HCI
+title: Create Arc virtual machines on Azure Stack HCI
-description: Learn how to view your cluster in the Azure portal and create Arc-enabled virtual machines on your Azure Stack HCI.
+description: Learn how to view your cluster in the Azure portal and create Arc virtual machines on your Azure Stack HCI.
 author: ksurjan
 ms.author: ksurjan
 ms.topic: how-to